 The School Direct (Salaried) training programme is one of the Training Agency's Employment Based Initial Teacher Training programmes.

 The training salary for a School Direct (Salaried) trainee is at Point 1 of the Unqualified Teacher Salary Scale and is paid by the training school.
-The Training School also provides a Training Contract for the length of the training programme which details school specific aspects such a term-dates and working hours.
+The Training School also provides a Training Contract for the length of the training programme which details school specific aspects such a term-dates and working hours and conditions.

 As School Direct (Salaried) training is employment based, the salary is subject to income tax and insurance deductions.
 School Direct (Salaried) trainees are not eligible for any further financial support such as student loans, maintenance grants, bursaries etc.